 - Make a horizontal incision through the membrane's inferior half and then extend gently through it.

 - Dilate the opening with curved forceps or rotation of an inverted scalpel handle.
-Insert a small, cuffed endotracheal tube or tracheotomy tube (max.
-8 mm).
+Insert a small, cuffed endotracheal tube or tracheotomy tube (maximum 8 mm).

 - Aim downwards as the tube is inserted to avoid damage to the vocal cords.